-Chapter 1: From “Boize” to “Emissary” (May 1993 – July 1993)

 -Chapter 7: Emissary pre-produces “Digging Up Old Bones”, Part 2 (Summer 1995 – February 1996)

 With him came a bloom of creativity and they decided to put the album’s recording session on hold, preferring instead to write a few more funk-influenced hard rock songs.
-This in turn led to the band’s entire catalog of songs to be reworked once again.
-Over the next six to eight months (there is an uncertainty as to when exactly Tucker joined the band), four of the ten songs planned for the album were dropped (“Find Me“, “Freedom“, “This Ain’t No Game” and an untitled song) and the remaining six were reworked extensively; “You Can Try” was changed almost entirely and became “I“, “(88)” changed a great deal to become “Great Expectations“, “Why” was re-titled to “Change“, “Violence” was re-titled to “Harsh Reality“, “Out of Time” was re-titled to “This Is the End“, while “Push” remained mostly unchanged.
+This in turn led to the band’s entire catalog of songs getting reworked once again.
+Over the next six-to-eight months (there is an uncertainty as to when exactly Tucker joined the band), four of the ten songs planned for the album were dropped (“Find Me“, “Freedom“, “This Ain’t No Game” and an untitled song) and the remaining six were reworked extensively; “You Can Try” was changed almost entirely and became “I“, “(88)” changed a great deal to become “Great Expectations“, “Why” was re-titled to “Change“, “Violence” was re-titled to “Harsh Reality“, “Out of Time” was re-titled to “This Is the End“, while “Push” remained mostly unchanged.

 On top of the six songs that were kept, ten brand new songs written with Tucker.
 These included “Crossed the Line, Can’t Find My Way“, “Had a Dream“,”Watching Me Fall“, “Try to Get Away“, “Finer Days“, “Play the Game“, “271“, “Take it Away” and two more that remained untitled, again because they were dropped before any lyrics could be written.
 On September 15th of 1995, Emissary’s first website went live.
 Hosted at “http://pages.prodigy.com/PQ/emissary”, the webpage simply featured the new band logo, designed by Fania, with the words “Coming soon”.
 This new website symbolized that the album was truly on its way and Emissary was going full steam ahead.